Raicuparta/frontend-platform-inconsistencies/README.md

 You push the list's scroll position one pixel away from the edge when the scroll reaches the bottom.
 This way, the outer scroll is never triggered.

-Alright, so with all this, you finally reach a pretty solid solution.
-There is just one thing you'd like to improve: the modal suddenly covering the screen might be a bit jarring.
+The solution is already pretty solid, but there is one more thing you'd like to improve.
+The modal suddenly covering the screen might be a bit jarring.
+What if His Excellency isn't paying attention and gets spooked?
+Who will take care of your kids?

 A simple transition animation could make it easier to follow.
 Perhaps you could slide the modal from the bottom of the screen?
 Easy to achieve with CSS transitions:

 ```css
 .modal {